sblholings/my-portfolio/README.md

 # my-portfolio
-this is my professional portfolio
+This my professional Portfolio.
+It uses AWS and ReactJS